solvialab/infragate-landing/docs/integration.md

 **OKE → Cluster → Node Pool → Nodes → Cordon & drain → Terminate**

 The UI shows a warning when scaling a Basic cluster.
-The API returns `400` if a scale operation is attempted on a Basic cluster programmatically.
+The API returns `400` if an unsupported scale operation is attempted on a Basic cluster programmatically.

 **Switching tiers:** `PUT /api/v1/admin/config/cluster-type` or the admin panel toggle.
 Applies to all new clusters — existing clusters retain the tier they were provisioned with.